mcore1976/cc1101-tool/README.md

 ----

 Example for XIAO ESP32 C3 - ATTENTION !
-This board requires PULL DOWN resistor on port connected to GDO0 pin ( GPIO 21 / pin 7 ) otherwise it gets errors while playing with RXRAR, RECRAW commands
+This board requires PULL DOWN resistors on pins connected to CC1101 board.

 #define RECORDINGBUFFERSIZE 4096   // Buffer for recording the frames